← Back to Convent of Christ Tickets

 Practical logistics

-Typically open Tuesday–Sunday with seasonal winter / summer hours and last admission 30 minutes before close.
-Closed Mondays year-round.
+Open daily with seasonal winter / summer hours (typically 09:00-17:30 Oct-May, 09:00-18:30 Jun-Sep) and last admission 30 minutes before close.
+Closed only on listed Portuguese public holidays.
 Address: Igreja do Castelo Templário, 2300 Tomar.
 The convent accepts card and contactless at the on-site ticket office.
 The Charola, Manueline nave and ground floor of several cloisters are reachable by adapted routing; the castle keep, upper galleries and older cloisters have step access only.

 Bag policy: small daypacks fine inside; larger bags should be left in your car or coach.
 No food or drink inside.
 The Charola and the larger cloisters are covered; the castle walls and the outer wooded grounds are exposed.
 Bring water — the convent does not have an on-site café, and the town below is a 20-minute walk away.